Reasoning about identifier spaces: How to make Chord correct: Overview of correct Chord

 Every member of a Chord network has an identifier (assumed unique) that is an {\it m}-bit hash of its IP address.
 Every member has a {\it successor list} of pointers to other members.
 The first element of this list is the {\it successor}, and is always shown as a solid arrow in the figures.
 Figure~\ref{fig:valid} shows two Chord networks with {\it m} = 6, one in the ideal state of a ring ordered by identifiers, and the other in the valid state of an ordered ring with appendages.
 In the networks of Figure~\ref{fig:valid}, key-value pairs with keys from 31 through 37 are stored in member 37.
 While running the ring-maintenance protocol, a member also acquires and updates a {\it predecessor} pointer, which is always shown as a dotted arrow in the figures.

-The ring-maintenance protocol is specified in terms of four operations, each of which is executed by a member and changes only the state of that member.
-In executing an operation, the member often queries another member or sequence of members, then updates its own pointers if necessary.
+The ring-maintenance protocol is specified in terms of four operations, {\it join, stabilize, rectify,} and {\it fail.} Each operation is executed by a member and changes only the state of that member.
+In executing an operation, the member often queries another member or sequence of members, updating its own pointers as necessary after getting the result of each query.
 The specification of Chord assumes that inter-node communication is bidirectional and reliable, so we are not concerned with Chord behavior when inter-node communication fails.

 A node becomes a member in a {\it join} operation.
-A member is also referred to as a {\it live node}.
+A member is also referred to as a {\it live} node.
 When a member joins, it contacts some existing member to look up a member that is near to it in identifier space, and gets a successor list from that nearby member.
 The first stage of Figure~\ref{fig:join} shows successor and predecessor pointers in a section of a network where 10 has just joined.

 When a member {\it stabilizes}, it learns its successor's predecessor.
 It adopts the predecessor as its new successor, provided that the predecessor is closer in identifier order than its current successor.
 Because a member must query its successor to stabilize, this is also an opportunity for it to update its successor list with information from the successor.
 Members schedule their own stabilize operations, which should be periodic.